Our vision for reconciliation

 We recognise that unless we are committed to reconciliation through a practical action plan, the small and significant changes necessary to shift from positions of racism, ignorance and tokenism will not be achieved.
 We believe that our Innovate Reconciliation Action Plan will provide practical strategies for building and renewing deeper partnerships and engagement with Aboriginal communities, organisations, families and individuals so that we can learn from each other as we work to build a more equitable and socially just nation.

-We're committed to supporting The Uluru Statement from the Heart
+We support The Uluru Statement from the Heart

 Here at CCC, we choose to take part in changing Australia for the better.
 That's why we support The Uluru Statement from the Heart.